ActiveLogin/ActiveLogin.Authentication/README.md

 A more technical deep dive of the cookies can be found in [this issue](https://github.com/ActiveLogin/ActiveLogin.Authentication/issues/156).

-### Why are the names sometimes capitalized?
+### Why are the names of the person sometimes capitalized?

-It seems that the name for some persons are returned in all capitalized letters (like `ALICE SMITH`), the data is probably stored that way at BankID.
+The names comes from the bank that the end user has, and some banks (due to legacy) stores all of the names in all caps (like `ALICE SMITH`).

 We have choosen not to normalize the capitalization of the names as it´s hard or impossible to do so in a general way.

 ---